-Techniques: Record and edit a podcast
+Techniques: Start planning a podcast

 Podcasts have become the dialogue of our times, an engrossing way to share stories, ideas and debate issues on all manner of subjects.
 The rise of podcasts has seen radio and TV broadcasters embrace the medium, as well as bloggers and a growing number of amateurs making them at home – and you can, too.